leggetter/realtime-web-apps-site/_posts/2013-06-10-5-reasons-to-learn-realtime.markdown

          it functions.
 Here are 5 reasons you should start using realtime in your web applications.
 Don't get left behind.
 tweetText: 5 Reasons to Learn Realtime Today! by @jlengstorf
+altTweetText: Wondering if learning realtime is worth it?
+Learn 5 reasons why today! by @jlengstorf
 ---

 At the corners of the Internet recently, the word "realtime" has been showing up more and more frequently.
 It's appearing on topic lists for conferences and in articles on the most popular web design magazines.